ICB – Laboratoire interdisciplinaire Carnot de Bourgogne

-CO2M: Design, Optimization, and Mechanics Design
+CO2M: Design, Optimization, and Mechanics Modeling

 Designing and optimizing mechanical systems